ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - Set a password for the account
 - Configure the password options as needed
 - Complete the user creation process

+This creates a dedicated support account instead of using a highly privileged account for daily support tasks.